Arthaey/anki-personal/README.md

 1. `git clone` this project
 2. `cp .env.example .env`
 3. edit `.env` with your settings
-4. `./update-anki.sh` to generate .css files and copy them to Anki's directory
+4. `./update-anki.sh` to generate files and copy them to Anki's directory

 ## Tests